jotux/C_standards/readme.md

        a++;
     }    // end while

-Empty loops should not be terminated with a single semicolon.Use brackets with associated comments explaining why the loop has no functioning code or use continue.
+Empty loops shall not be terminated with a single semicolon.
+Use brackets with associated comments explaining why the loop has no functioning code or use continue.